-Originally this city was founded by the Etruscans and was then a Roman colony around 180 BC.
-During the Roman era, Lucca served as an important gathering place for Julius Caesar and Crassus.
+Lucca was founded by the Etruscans, whose territory covered roughly what is now Tuscany.
+Afterwards it was a Roman colony around 180 BC.
+During the Roman era, Lucca served as an important gathering place for Gaius Julius Caesar and Marcus Licinius Crassus.

-In later years, the city was a self-governing republic for nearly 500 years as part of feudal Italy.
-During the 19th century, Lucca was conquered by Napoleon, and it finally became part of Unified Italy in 1860.
+In later years, the city Lucca was a self-governing independent republic for nearly 500 years as part of feudal Italy.
+During the 19th century, Lucca was conquered by Napoleon, who installed his sister Elisa Bonaparte Baciocchi as “Princess of Lucca”.
+Lucca finally became part of the Italy State in 1861.
 Today, Lucca is a popular sightseer destination and has close ties with Pisa.

-For those who love ancient architecture and Medieval constructs, Lucca is a true haven.
+Whoever loves ancient architecture and medieval constructs, Lucca is a true haven.
 It is known as the city of a hundred churches boasting such buildings as Lucca Cathedral and San Michele in Foro.
-Furthermore, the wide-ranging city walls show how many Middle Age settlements would have been defended.
-Aside from the architecture, Lucca also has some incredible museums, stunning public squares and a fine selection of restaurants and bars.
+Furthermore, the city walls show how many middle age settlements would have been defended.
+Aside from the architecture, Lucca also has some worth-to-see museums, stunning public squares and a fine selection of restaurants and bars.